 All practices take place on the main floor of Dillon Gym, court 4 (the court farthest from the entrance).

-Practice times for fall 2013 are as follows:
+Practice times for spring 2014 are as follows:

 9 PM - 12 midnight (*later start on some Fridays due to varsity games)